1921042/program/program.md

 WORK HARD AND ACHIEVE SUCCESS
 WORK HARD AND ACHIEVE SUCCESS
 ```
-## 9:To show area,diameter,circumference of circle
+## 9:Write a program to find area,diameter,circumference of circle
 ```
    #include<stdio.h>
  int main()